NVIDIA/NeMo/README.md

 ##### 4.1.2.3.
 Common
 <a id="markdown-4123-common" name="4123-common"></a>

-Set the configuration for the data preparation job in the YAML file:
+Set the configuration for the data preparation job for GPT-3 models in the YAML file:
 ```yaml
 dataset: pile  # Dataset name
 download_the_pile: True  # Whether to download the Pile dataset from the internet.